 top of page

 In the UK and across the globe, sleep deprivation has become so common that it's often dismissed as part of modern life.
-Yet growing research indicates that chronic lack of sleep isn't just making people groggy – it's contributing to expanding waistlines.
+Yet growing research indicates that chronic lack of sleep isn't just making people groggy... it's contributing to expanding waistlines.
 But how exactly does sleep influence weight?
 And is there scientific truth to the claim that less sleep equals more fat?

-This blog explores the biological, behavioural, and hormonal mechanisms that connect sleep and body weight, focusing on evidence-backed science and what it means for long-term health.
+Here we explore the biological, behavioural, and hormonal mechanisms that connect sleep and body weight, focusing on evidence-backed science and what it means for long-term health.

 Avocado wrapped with a measuring tape on a pink background.
 Tape shows numbers in red, conveying a health or diet theme.